input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-10-transactions.md

 [implemented in Bitcoin](https://bitcoincore.org/en/2016/01/26/segwit-benefits/)).
 Under this scheme, transactions and proofs are stored in two separate places in a block, and can be processed independently.

+## Transaction Distribution

+As a part of address design, we introduced transaction distribution feature.

+Suppose we have an address `A`.
+Which stakeholders should benefit from money stored on this address?
+For [`PublicKey`](/cardano/addresses/)-address it's obvious and straightforward, though it's not for [`ScriptAddress`](/cardano/addresses/) (e.g. for `2-of-3` multisig address implemented via script we might want to have distribution `[(A, 1/3), (B, 1/3), (C, 1/3)]`).
+For any new address' type introduced via softfork in the future it might be useful as well because we don't know in advance about semantics of the new address' type and which stakeholder it should be attributed to.

+Transaction distribution is a value associated with each transaction's output, holding information on which stakeholder should receive which particular amount of money on his stake.
+Technically it's a [non-empty list](https://github.com/input-output-hk/cardano-sl/blob/732a2c765a417ba0a5010df81061c4473f80a0dc/src/Pos/Txp/Core/Types.hs#L135) of pairs composed from [stakeholder's identificator and corresponding amount of money](https://github.com/input-output-hk/cardano-sl/blob/732a2c765a417ba0a5010df81061c4473f80a0dc/src/Pos/Txp/Core/Types.hs#L129).
+E.g. for output `(A, 100)` distribution might be `[(B, 10), (C, 90)]`.

+Transaction distributions are considered by both [slot-leader election process](/technical/leader-selection/) and Richmen Computations.

+This feature is very similar to [delegation](/technical/delegation/), but there are differences:

+1. There is no certificate(s): to revoke delegation `A` has to move funds, providing different distribution.
+2. Stake is delegated partially (with regular delegation types, it's done for whole address' stake).
+3. Only part of `A`'s balance associated with this transaction output is delegated.

+By consensus, transaction distribution for `PublicKey`-address should be set to empty.

+Binary representation of transaction distribution is described [here](/technical/protocols/binary-protocols/#transaction-distribution).